Snaking its way between modern buildings and bustling streets, an ancient aqueduct stands as a silent reminder of Rome's engineering brilliance.

-Long before the Roman Empire reached its zenith, the people of the Italian peninsula were already wrestling with a critical question: how to secure a stable supply of fresh water for their burgeoning settlements.
+Long before the Roman Empire reached its peak, the people of the Italian peninsula were already wrestling with a critical question: how to secure a stable supply of fresh water for their burgeoning settlements.

 The seven hills upon which Rome was founded presented a particularly intriguing challenge.